bitovi/bitops/docs/plugins.md

 > See [prebuilt-config](../prebuilt-config) to see other available pre-built images.

 ## Creating your own BitOps
-To create your own BitOps, you will need two files;
+To create your own BitOps, you will need two files:

 * **[bitops.config.yaml](../bitops.config.yaml)**: Contains configuration attributes that will modify how BitOps behaves
 * **[Dockerfile](../prebuilt-config/dockerfile.template)**: Needs to use the BitOps base image in the `FROM` directive